sigfpe8/toy-apl/README.md

-## Welcome to ToyAPL!
+## Welcome to toyAPL (WIP)!

 ToyAPL implements the basic features of APL\360 and a few things from APL.SV (the format and execute functions).
+This is still work in progress.

 ## Platforms